diycomputerscience/ExerciseMinesweeperSection3Project1/README.md

 <h2>Questions To Ponder</h2>

  1. What are the pros and cons of representing the grid of squares as a two dimensional array as compared to a list of ```List``` objects ?
+ 1. Why do constants need to be static and final ?
+ 1. Would it make sense to make a constant ```final``` ?

 <h2>Learning Outcomes</h2>